manticarodrigo/mbti-app/README.md

-This is TCI's awesome MBTI app.

-It's made with the fantastic Ionic Framework for hyrid apps.
+An Ionic Framework Hybrid App for Myers Briggs psychological test.